Human fit

 When someone wants a current local answer, the source should change.

-Paragliding 4 can explain the fit question.
-A current local or country-level guide should handle weather, routes, timing, launch and landing context, pilot or instructor availability, participation details, and final suitability for the actual day.
+This page can explain the fit question.
+Weather, routes, timing, launch and landing context, pilot or instructor availability, participation details, and final suitability for the actual day belong with a current local or country-level guide.

-That handoff protects the reader.
-A general editorial page can help you ask better questions, but it cannot approve a real flight in advance.
+A general editorial page can help you ask better questions.
+It cannot approve a real flight in advance.

 Quick context answers